khaidirAzman/learning_rxjs/README.md

 ## Disclaimer

-Some error can be found on Github pages dues to routing
+Some error can be found on Github pages due to routing.